 56. Share an embarrassing story from your childhood.

 58. Take a loved stuffy through the nighttime routine (aka put them in pj’s and brush their teeth).

 59. Share bedtimes stories in a circle with a flashlight.

 60. Share your family tree/ancestors with your child.

 The easier bedtime you and your child deserve

 Everyone has given their best to the day, and that deserves a fitting ending.
-Being responsive to our child’s emotional and developmental needs for connection and play during bedtime will not only make bedtime easier for all involved, it will also allow us to end the night with peace and love.
+Being responsive to our child’s emotional and developmental needs for connection and play during bedtime with these activities will not only make bedtime easier for all involved, it will also allow you to end the night on a note of positive parenting, with peace and love.

 Tucking in a happy and fulfilled child just in time to catch The Bachelor?
 Now that sounds like a win-win bedtime situation to me.